HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 ## Conclusion

-From our continued study in the past years we can see tha the CDNs have not only been vital to the web application owners in order to reliably deliver content from origin to any user across the globe, they have also played a major role in new Security and Web standard adoption.
+From our continued study in the past years, we can see that the CDNs have not only been vital to the web application owners in order to reliably deliver content from origin to any user across the globe, they have also played a major role in new Security and Web standard adoption.

-In general we have seen the rise in the usage of CDNs across the board.
+In general, we have seen the rise in the usage of CDNs across the board.
 This year we significantly increased our sample size to cover most of the use cases out there and the results have been very consistent.
 We saw that the CDN greatly facilitated the adoption new web security standards such as TLS 1.3 where we saw much higher percentage of traffic using TLS 1.3 came from CDN.

 When it comes to the adoption of new web standards and new web technologies such as HTTP/2, Brotli compression we again saw CDNs leading the way.
 Much higher percentage of the web application served out of CDN saw these new standards being adopted.
 From the end user perspective this is very positive development as they will be able use the application securely while getting the optimal user experience.